 For information about how to refer patients from the community, see HealthPathways.

-For referrers outside areas covered by HealthPathways and Blue Book, contact details area as follows:
+For referrers outside areas covered by HealthPathways, contact details area as follows:

 Fax: 03 364 0187 (int. ex.
 80187)